 12) Whimbrel

-Wide, open tidal flats and spartina edges at low tide hold the highest densities, often in small, loose flocks, feeding methodically.
-Early morning or late afternoon light is best for reading field marks.
-Watch for slow, deliberate probing and occasional long pauses between steps, a behavioral rhythm that distinguishes them from the more frantic feeding of smaller shorebirds.
+At low tide, the broad, open tidal flats and spartina edges hold the highest densities, often in small loose feeding flocks.
+Light during the early morning and late afternoon is best for reading field marks.
+Look for careful, deliberate probing and long pauses between steps, and this specific behavioral pattern should make identification easier by separating them from the more frenzied feeding behavior of the smaller shorebirds.

-The long, drooping bill with a slight kink near the tip and a cinnamon-buff rump visible in flight are the reliable ID anchors, combined with that diagnostic three-note whistle.
-Shape and call together separate Whimbrel from similar peeps and curlews during this brief, concentrated window with minimal ambiguity.
+A long bill with a droop and a kink near the tip combined with a cinnamon-buff rump that is visible in flight is a reliable ID anchor in conjunction with a three-note whistle.
+Call and shape helps the observer distinguish a Whimbrel from similar peeps and curlews during this brief, concentrated window of minimal ambiguity.

 Ecological Drivers Behind Late-May Avian Migration